JessJ310/APS-portfolio.github.io/product-suggestion.md

 <b>2.
 Best first search </b><br><br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<b> How this works? </b>
 - Each node in the graph represents a product in your inventory.
 - The edges between nodes represent the similarity or relevance between products.
-The weight of an edge can be determined by the number of shared features  between two products (e.g., category, price range, user purchase history, ratings).<br><br>
+Factors for edge weights can be based on similarity in features (products that are similar in attributes (e.g., category, brand, ingredients)), user preferences, purchase history (products often bought together), relevance score (a calculated score representing the relevance of a product to the user).

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<b> Analyzing complexity:</b>
 - Time complexity: O(b^m) where b is branching and m is maximum depth of the search tree